ARKHOST21/ScreenTracker/README.md

 Contributions are welcome!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.

-## Support

-If you find this project useful, consider supporting its development by [buying me a coffee](https://www.buymeacoffee.com/YuriKaramian).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.